PhillypHenning/Witchlight/Sessions/Arc-2/Session-8.md

                 - After leaving the church, Lorna in her beast form will attack
                     - Tempest will attempt distract Di
                     - Lorna will bite Karag and further curse him

+# Notes
+- Buff escaled from the pits
+- Baraka died from 3 crossbow shots, 2 to the legs, 1 to the neck